po8aster/N64MIDIController/README.md

 The N64 Controller is only rated for 3.3v, so **using a 5v board could destroy your controller**.
 You should only do this if you  don't care if the controller you plug in is destroyed.
 I was using a cheap ebay knockoff and didn't have issues, but wouldn't have been too upset if it had melted.

 But for the sake of knowledge: follow the same schematic but swap out the 33 Ohm Resistor for another 220 Ohm Resistor (1/4 will work with the 5v version).
+That's it, good luck!